meeshkan/unmock-js/README.md

   })
 ```

-### Trivial API calls
+### Ignorable API calls

-For "trivial" API calls where you are just passing through information, you can instruct unmock to serve random `200` resposnes to those requests using `tldr`.
+For ignorable API calls where you are passing through information but don't care about a response, you can instruct unmock to serve random `200` responses to those requests using `tldr`.

 ```js
 unmock